Nelly Korda survives a struggle, keeps lead in Olympic golf

 Ashok stayed close, even after a bogey from the bunker on No. 9 and a three-putt bogey from some 60 feet on the 11th hole.

-She holed birdie putts from 18 feet on the 15th hole and 15 feet on the 17th hole, and her nervy par on the 18th kept her in range of Korda, with high hopes for bringing home a medal.
+She holed birdie putts of 18 feet and 15 feet on the last four holes, and her nervy par on the 18th kept her in range of Korda, with high hopes for bringing home a medal.

 “One more day of golf and a lot happens on the final day,” Ashok said.
 “Sometimes the final day, although it’s just one round, it feels long mentally.
 So definitely staying patient, and hoping we have good weather and hope I play good tomorrow.”